 • recognise the existence of risk(s) within their business;

 • undertake an assessment of those risk(s); and

 • develop controls and apply resources to manage and mitigate those risks identified.

 An effective risk-based approach should allow Relevant Persons discretion to exercise reasonable business judgement with respect to their business and customers.
 Firms should understand their business better than anyone else and are best placed to identify and determine the level of risk their business faces from ML/TF, and to develop appropriate strategies, policies, procedures, systems and controls to manage and mitigate these risks.

 The DFSA intends to provide certain practical information and assistance to all categories of Relevant Persons subject to the DFSA AML/CTF/CPF supervisory regime, on how to consider a risk based approach.
 The DFSA recognises there is a broad divergence of business activities carried on by the Relevant Persons we supervise, and therefore, the associated ML/TF risks for each Relevant Person will vary.
 The DFSA views this engagement as important in developing a common understanding amongst Relevant Persons within the DIFC of what a RBA entails and how to apply it.

 DFSA Annual AML Return

 All Relevant Persons are required to complete the DFSA Annual AML Return (AML Return) and submit it to the DFSA by the end of September each year.
 The AML Return covers the period from 1 August of the previous year to 31 July of the reporting year.

-Guidance on how to complete the AML Return is available in the DFSA ePortal User Guide.
+The AML Return is available on the DFSA e-Portal following the end of the reporting period (i.e. from 1 August to 30 September).
+Guidance on how to complete the AML Return is available via the DFSA ePortal User Guide.